rotundasoftware/steamer/README.md

 #### `boat.add( itemsByContainer )`

 Adds items to the boat's manifest. `itemsByContainer` is a hash of items to add keyed by container name.
-The boat calls the `add` method on each container with the supplied value for that container (so it is ultimately the container that determines how to add the items to its own manifest).
-Keys that do not correspond to any container are treated as "bulk cargo".
+The boat calls the `add` method on each container with the supplied item for that container.
+(Therefore it is ultimately the container that determines how to add items to its own manifest).
+Keys that do not correspond to any container are treated as "bulk cargo", meaning they are passed through to the client without transformation.

 #### `boat.reset()`

-Clear the boat's manifest.
+Clears the boat's manifest.

 #### `boat.stuff( callback )`